Marjan Haydaree

-Marjan Haydaree (مرجان حیدری; born 1997 or 1998) is a soccer player who most recently played as a forward for the American club San Jose State Spartans.
+Marjan Haydaree (مرجان حیدری; born 22 July 1998) is a soccer player who most recently played for the American club San Jose State Spartans.
 Born in the United States, she represented the Afghanistan national team and is their all-time top scorer with four goals as of 2016.
 She has played college soccer for Diablo Valley College and San Jose State Spartans.

 Personal life

 Haydaree was born in Concord, California, United States.
 Her parents are both from Afghanistan, and emigrated to the US in 1982 and 1991.
 She attended Clayton Valley Charter High School.
 Haydaree has never been to Afghanistan.

 Club career

 Haydaree plays as a forward. while at Clayton Valley Charter High School, she made 20 appearances for their soccer team, scoring 23 goals.
 She was an all-league player in her junior year.

 Between 2017 and 2019, she played college soccer for Diablo Valley College.
 In the 2017–18 season, she made 19 appearances and scored 8 goals.
 In the 2018–19 season, she made 20 appearances and scored 28 goals.
 At one point in the season, Haydaree was the league's second top scorer, and she was named in the 2018 CCCSCA All Region team.

 In 2019, she signed with the San Jose State Spartans women's college soccer team, with two more years of college soccer eligibility.